dveqi/chess-assist/README.txt

 == Websites integration ==

-In the folder /browser you can find websites integrations.
+In the folder /browser you can find websites integrations, that you may load with Tampermonkey.

-You can easily cheat with any engine you may want.
+Then you can easily cheat with any engine you may want.

 == How to build ==